Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 1. AU dominates EU by roughly 10× for all three judges.
 Almost all of the per-clip uncertainty under prompt paraphrasing is the model spreading mass within each phrasing’s distribution, not phrasings disagreeing with each other.

-2. Cosmos’s AU is huge — 2.07 bits, which is 62% of the maximum possible entropy $\log_2 10 = 3.32$.
+2. Cosmos’s AU is huge — 2.07 bits, 62% of the maximum possible entropy $\log_2 10 = 3.32$.
 The model is genuinely hedging on each individual answer.

 What this means: the model is consistent, but consistently uncertain